astriaorg/docs/docs/dusknet/cloud-rollup-deployment/1-digital-ocean.md

 The initial sequencer block height is automatically fetched and set if not specified when creating the config.
 If you need to set this value manually you can export the height as an environment variable:

 ```bash
 export ROLLUP_SEQUENCER_INITIAL_BLOCK_HEIGHT=<INITIAL_SEQUENCER_BLOCK_HEIGHT>
 ```

 Or use the following flag when running the `astria-cli rollup config create` command below:

 ```bash
 --sequencer.initial-block-height <INITIAL_SEQUENCER_BLOCK_HEIGHT>
 ```

+See the [FAQ and Debugging](5-faq-debugging.md#manually-fetch-sequencer-block-height) docs for how to manually fetch the sequencer block height.

 :::

 Then just run the config create command: